martysama0134/how-to-general/skype-n-proxy/README.md

 _Note: Privoxy doesn't support user authentication, but you can set a range of allowed IPs from the setting file._

 ---
-## 1.6 Setting Skype up for tor proxy
+## 2.1 Skype behind the Tor Network

 Another way to proxy skype is to use the tor network as proxy.